Page Contents

 All in all, you definitely won’t get bored in Edmonton and I recommend staying for a few days if your schedule allows!

-Here below, you’ll find the best properties to sleep in Jasper for one night or more.
-Just like Banff, hotels in Jasper sell out quickly, and I recommend securing your room now.
+Here below, you’ll find the best properties to sleep in Edmonton for one night or more.
+Just like other parts of Alberta, hotels here sell out quickly, and I recommend securing your room now.

 Luxury: Metterra Hotel on Whyte